Freenove/Freenove_Projects_Kit_for_Raspberry_Pi/docs/source/fnk0054/codes/c&py/1_LED.rst

 ================================================================

 .. list-table::
-    :width: 100%
+    :width: 80%
     :align: center
-    :class: product-table
+    :class: table-line

     * - Schematic diagram
     * - |Chapter01_07|
     * - Hardware connection:

         Turn ON the power switch and NO.5 toggle switch.

         Power switch should be turned ON in all the projects.
     * - |Chapter01_08|

 .. |Chapter01_07| image:: ../_static/imgs/1_LED/Chapter01_07.png
 .. |Chapter01_08| image:: ../_static/imgs/1_LED/Chapter01_08.png

 .. note::

-    :red:`If you have any concerns, please send an email to:` support@freenove.com
+    :combo:`red font-bolder:If you have any concerns, please send an email to:` support@freenove.com

 Component knowledge
 ================================================================